- Search Graduate Jobs

 What would your career be if you weren’t doing what you’re doing now?

-If I wasn’t working in corporate tax, I’d be practicing in criminal law.
+If I wasn’t working in corporate tax, I’d be practising in criminal law.

 Which three pieces of advice would you give to a current university student?